 Strava Live Segments

 Today was a bitterly frustrating experience.
-This article started out as a detailed look at Hammerhead Karoo’s pretty new implemention of STRAVA Live Segments but got a bit out of hand as the introduction of other devices wasted a whole day.
+This article started out as a detailed look at Hammerhead Karoo’s pretty new implementation of STRAVA Live Segments but got a bit out of hand as the introduction of other devices wasted a whole day.

 Test Methodology

+Problem: I just couldn’t get the Garmin 820’s Live Segments to work.
+Indeed the sole cause of my frustration was the Garmin.
 The other devices worked well.
 First time.
 C’mon Garmin.
 Sort out your expensive devices, please.

 Background

+Garmin was the first to introduce STRAVA Live Segments on the 520/820 in 2015.
+Perhaps Garmin’s flavour of STRAVA Live Segments was then left to fester in a dusty cupboard?
 Less than a year later, Wahoo rolled out a similar service (2016), others followed suit.
 IIRC Polar had it on the V800, removed it for the Vantage launch and then re-introduced it to the Vantage at the end of 2019, finally carrying the feature over to the similar Polar Grit X a few weeks ago.
-Polar also has it on the V650 (April 2018).

 Differences

-• Is your PR displayed, a recent PR, your PR from the last 5 attempts?
+- Is your PR displayed, a recent PR, your PR from the last 5 attempts?

-• Is your target the one you set in STRAVA or that of a buddy or the next person up on the STRAVA leaderboard.
+- Is your target the one you set in STRAVA or that of a buddy or the next person up on the STRAVA leaderboard?

-• A slightly inaccurate GPS can miss the start of a segment, a segment-within-a-segment might not be handled well or a segment summary might be displayed for too long before another segment is encountered.
+- A slightly inaccurate GPS can miss the start of a segment, a segment-within-a-segment might not be handled well or a segment summary might be displayed for too long before another segment is encountered.

 Strava Live Segment on the Hammerhead Karoo

+The Karoo has a nice map view of all your favourited segments.
 Perhaps you had been tasked with a specific Segment-hunting and beating experience by a friend and didn’t know how to get to the segment?
 Well, once you’ve favourited it you can tap on it with the Karoo and be routed to the start.

 Karoo’s presentation of the whole favourite segment challenge experience is very pretty.
 Easily the prettiest of ANY implementation from ANY manufacturer.
 However, the in-segment experience needs to be more performance focussed and ‘in your face with the key stats’.
 At least that’s my opinion.

-So far we’ve just seen the pretty stuff from Hammerhead.
-It’s not really anything too unusual or clever.
-However, a REALLY cool performance feature lets you change which targets are displayed on the map as you race the segment.
+A REALLY cool performance feature lets you change which targets are displayed on the map as you race the segment.
 You can choose to show your PR/PB, the KOM, your recent best effort, and even the best effort ahead/behind you of your followers.
 That last one would be handy for those of us competing over chosen club segments.

 Strava Live Segments on the Wahoo Elemnt Bolt